Filmmaking is a term we all know and implicitly understand. But how exactly do we define filmmaking?

 Watching 15 minute analysis videos is one thing, however dense books containing in-depth analysis are something else.
 These books contain deep analysis into the filmmaking process.
 They are not just quick tours, they are immersive journeys.

 This is the chance to immerse yourself in the words of masters of the field.
-These range from in-depth studies of the craft of filmmaking to personal diaries and reflections on specific productions or on filmmaking in general.
+These range from in-depth studies of the craft of filmmaking to personal diaries and reflections on specific productions.

 - On Directing Film – David Mamet